ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <i class="icon icon-phone"></i>
 <input type="email" autofocus>
 ```
-What if standard elements were based on classes?
+What if the standard elements used classes like this?
 So instead of the above we'd have:
 ```html
 <i class="icon icon-phone"></i>
 <i class="input input-type-email input-autofocus">